Israel-Hamas war latest: Iran rejects European leaders' call to refrain from any retaliatory attacks

 Ben-Gvir visited the flashpoint site Tuesday morning as Jews marked Tisha B’Av, a day of mourning commemorating the destruction of the biblical Temples.
 Jews revere the site as the Temple Mount, believed to be the location of the First and Second Temples, and it is a holy site for Muslims as Haram al-Sharif or the Noble Sanctuary.

-The visit elicited a rebuke from Prime Minister Benjamin Netanyahu, who said it was a “deviation” from decades-old understandings at the site that prohibit Jewish worship there.
+The visit elicited a rebuke from Prime Minister Benjamin Netanyahu, who said prayers there were a “deviation” from decades-old understandings at the site that prohibit Jewish worship there.

 In video released by his office, Ben-Gvir was seen strolling through the compound singing, “The people of Israel live!” while accompanied by dozens of supporters.
 One supporter yelled a Jewish prayer, which is not permitted under the longstanding arrangement in place at the site meant to ease regional tensions.
 Ben-Gvir has said he is changing the policy and, despite previous assurances to the contrary by Netanyahu, he repeated the stance Tuesday, adding that “very large progress” had been made to allow Jewish prayer at the site.
 Netanyahu said there was no change to the policy.

-Note: This story has been corrected to say the wounded infant was 3 months old, not 5 months old.